Ralim/IronOS/README.md

 * Pressing the button near the tip enters soldering mode
 * Pressing the button near the USB enters the settings menu
 * Holding the button near the tip will enter soldering temperature adjust mode (This is the same as the one in the soldering menu, just to let you edit before heating up)
-* Holding the button near the USB end will show the firmware version details
+* Holding the button near the USB end will show the [debug menu](Documentation/DebugMenu.md)

 Detailed operation details are over in the [Menu information.](Documentation/Menu.md)